-New directions in reference
+New directions in reference.

-Ed by Byron Anderson Paul T Webb.
+Ed. by Byron Anderson Paul T Webb.
 Binghamton.
 NY: Haworth Information Press, 2006.
 161p.
 ISBN 978 0 7890 3089 4 (pbk.)
-Price: US\$19.95
+Price: US\$19.95 written by library consultants.
+Articles by a music librarian and two librarians who work in a medical library, are also included.

 This monograph has been published simultaneously as issue no. 93 of The Reference Librarian.
 This collection of articles represents a variety of viewpoints.
 Most of the authors, and both the editors, either work in academia, and/or, are academic librarians.
-There are a couple of articles by librarians employed in public libraries, and one written by library consultants.
-A music librarian and two librarians who work in a medical library, have something to say, as well.
+There are a couple of articles by librarians employed in public libraries, and one